willpower232/howiuseansibletomanageservers/README.md

 # How I use Ansible to manage servers #

 Ansible is a great tool for running templated commands and ensuring you don't miss anything when configuring new virtualhosts.
+My preference of server OS is Ubuntu LTS or Debian so these playbooks and configs are made for and tested on those platforms.

 I prefer Ansible as it uses SSH and Python which are typically already installed and doesn't require any additional agent.
+Naturally this means that if you are managing multiple servers, you need to use the same username and key (or password) across all of them.

+If you are given a `root` user by default (e.g. on a DigitalOcean droplet) instead of a sudo user (e.g. on an AWS EC2 instance) you should create yourself a sudo user and use that in your playbooks.

+`# mkdir /home/wh && useradd wh --shell /bin/bash && passwd wh && chown -R wh:wh /home/wh && adduser wh sudo`

+A passwordless sudo user is easier to work with but only makes sense when you are using keys, `$ sudo visudo` and `wh ALL=(ALL) NOPASSWD:ALL` will do the trick but remember the lines are applied in order so add that towards the end of the file.

+Once you have a sudo user, you should remove the ability to log in as `root` on SSH by setting `PermitRootLogin no` in `/etc/ssh/sshd_config`.

 The approach I use is to have all configuration for a server in a git repository which is then cloned onto the server and the configuration files simlinked.
 This means all changes are tracked and new servers can be set up very quickly.